7frank/tdi/README.md

   - move this into a global config file
   - (maybe extract from ts-config)
 - order of appearance does matter. we will have to create a dependency tree and generate the imports from there.
-  - This could be done, by logging the dependencies in the transformer
+  - This currently be done, by logging the dependencies in the transformer
+    - but might require compiling twice this way

 # notes